Best Shops and Shopping

-Cioccolateria Caniparoli on Via San Paolino will make chocoholics believe that they’ve gone to heaven.
-The artisanal chocolates are so beautiful that you won’t want to bite into them, but you will be glad once you do.
+Cioccolateria Caniparoli on Via San Paolino will make chocoholics believe that they have gone to heaven.
+The artisan chocolates are so beautiful that you won’t want to bite into them, but you will be glad once you do.
 This place is so serious about their chocolates that they don’t make any between June and August because the heat would compromise their quality.

 Looking for a Luccan specialty?
 The Pasticceria Taddeucci is the place to go for the most delicious buccellato in town.
 Buccellato is an anise-flavored bread that has a sweet flavor and is filled with raisins.
 The shop is located on Piazza San Michele and is a perfect place for a mid-morning snack.

 Beneath the tiny storefront of Enoteca Vanni on the Piazza del Salvatore is a labyrinth of crypt-like rooms that store hundreds of local and Tuscan vintages bottles.
 The opulent and varied selection has led many to call it the best wine cellar in town for over 40 years.
 Just ask the shopkeepers about organizing a tasting and they will be happy to oblige.

 Lucca is home to one of Italy’s most important antiques markets.
 Every third Sunday and preceding Saturday of the month the Piazza Antelminelli and the area surrounding the Duomo are filled with stalls.
 The festive atmosphere and huge selection of merchandise make it a fun event for both the seasoned antiques and those who just want to find a little something special.